-- Cornell Health (medical and mental health providers, students only: 607.255.5155) - The Faculty and Staff Assistance Program (FSAP) (mental health providers, faculty and staff only: 607.255.2673)
+- Cornell Health (medical and mental health providers, students only): 607.255.5155 - The Cornell Faculty and Staff Assistance Program (FSAP) (mental health providers, faculty and staff only: 607.255.2673 - The director of the Cornell Office of Spirituality and Meaning Making and the pastoral counselors of Cornell United Religious Work Chaplains (CURW): 607.255.6002 - The Cornell Victim Advocacy Program: 607.255.1212, victimadvocate@cornell.edu - The professional staff of the Cornell Women's Resource Center (WRC): 607.255.0015, wrc@cornell.edu - The professional staff of the Cornell LGBT Resource Center: 607.254.4987, lgbtrc@cornell.edu - The Cornell University Ombudsman: 607.255.4321 - The Advocacy Center of Tompkins County 24/7 hotline: 607.277.5000 - In NYC, the Crime Victims Treatment Center: 212-523-4728

-- Cornell United Religious Work Chaplains (CURW) (pastoral counseling: 607.255.6002) - The Ithaca Advocacy Center's 24/7 hotline 607.277.5000 - The Cornell Victim Advocate 607.255.1212, victimadvocate@cornell.edu - The director of the Women's Resource Center (WRC) 607.255.0015, wrc@cornell.edu - The director of the LGBT Resource Center 607.254.4987, lqbtrc@cornell.edu - The University Ombudsman 607.255.4321
+Conversations with the University's "confidential resources" are kept strictly confidential and, except in rare circumstances, will not be shared without explicit permission, as explained below:

-Conversations with the University's "confidential resources" are kept strictly confidential and, except in rare circumstances, will not be shared without explicit permission, as explained below: Cornell Health, FSAP, and CURW will not share with the University's Title IX Coordinator or any other University officials any information disclosed to them in the course of providing medical and/or mental health services or pastoral counseling.
+Cornell Health, FSAP, and CURW will not share with the University's Title IX Coordinator or any other University officials any information disclosed to them in the course of providing medical and/or mental health services or pastoral counseling.
 Generally, these conversations are also legally privileged in the event of court proceeding.
-The Victim Advocate, directors of the WRC and LGBT Resource Center, and the Ombudsman will not convey any personally identifiable information to the University Title IX Coordinator or any other University officials; however, they may share with the University's Title IX Coordinator de-identified statistical or other information regarding prohibited conduct under Policy 6.4.
+The director of the Office of Spirituality and Meaning Making, the Cornell Victim Advocates, the professional staff of the WRC and LGBT Resource Center, and the Ombudsman will not convey any personally identifiable information to the University Title IX Coordinator or any other University officials; however, they may share with the University's Title IX Coordinator de-identified statistical or other information regarding prohibited conduct under Policy 6.4.
 The Advocacy Center is independent of Cornell and has no duty to consult with the University.